The Final Project: Release

 The film screened in a one-night engagement in Louisiana, Texas and Georgia on April 16, 2015.
 CAVU Pictures released it theatrically on February 12, 2016, in Atlanta and Houston.
 It will play nationally on March 4, 2016, starting in New York and Los Angeles.

 Reception

 Dennis Harvey of Variety called The Final Project an amateurish knockoff of The Blair Witch Project.
 Matt Boiselle of Dread Central rated it 1.5/5 stars and wrote that the film is "as color-by-numbers as the day is long".
-Matt Donato of We Got This Covered rated it 1.5/5 stars and wrote, "The Final Project proves that anyone can make a found footage movie, but not everyone should."
 However, Matiland McDonaugh of Film Journal International called it a "formulaic but atmospheric found-footage shocker" and wrote that the film "features strong performances across the board".
 Troy Anderson of Anderson Vision rated it 3.5/5 stars and wrote, "...there is a place at the table for The Final Project."
 Though he criticized the film's editing, Mark L. Miller of Ain't It Cool News wrote, "The environment the film is made in is really spooky."
 Following Films on their website wrote of The Final Project, "With enough jumps and shocks to satisfy the Fangoria crowd this film will find its audience."